cloud9c/starch/README.md

 # product
 - motto: human intelligence; design your own algorithm; curation

-# FIX NOW NOW NOW
+# p0

 - fallback image / proxy images that dont allow CORS
-- search autocomplete
+- search autocomplete for subscriptions
+- show content preview as description if no description

-# AFTER FIX NOW
+# p1

 - error message if subscription fails
 - timelimit for trying to get website (hackernew.com as example)
 - extraction is blocking

-## DO LATER
+## p2

 - www -> root domain